shaojunL/heart-disease/README.md

 * Logistic Regression

 ## Conclusion
+*  Cholesterol data has the highest spread while resting blood pressure has the lowest spread
+*  Resampling imbalanced data did not improve decision tree model by a significant difference
-*  When it comes to predicting the likelihood of someone having Heart Disease, the factors that carry the most weight in descending order are MaxHR, Cholesterol, and RestingBP.
+*  When it comes to predicting the likelihood of someone having Heart Disease, the factors that carry the most weight in descending order are MaxHR, Cholesterol, and RestingBP

 Reasons:
 *  From our boxplot, MaxHR against the levels of HeartDisease had the most significant difference